 I was paying a fortune on childcare

 After having my 3rd baby, with my eldest in full-time school and my middle one off to nursery school 5 mornings a week, I decided that the best option for us all (logistically, at least) was to have a nanny.
 On paper, I thought I could afford her.
-Except that working 3 days a week meant that I was getting paid for 22.5 hours a week, while she was getting paid for 29.5 hours.
+Except for the fact that working 3 days a week meant that I was getting paid for 22.5 hours a week, while she was getting paid for 29.5 hours.
 The tax I had to pay on her were extortionate and literally ‘hurt’ me every 3 months when I used to get the bill.
-Don’t get me wrong, she is a fantastic person, and feel so so lucky to have met her and found someone we could trust and looked after the children so well, but, did it make sense to spend over three quarters of my salary on childcare?
+Don’t get me wrong, she is a fantastic person, and feel so so lucky to have met her and found someone we could trust to look after the children so well, but, did it make sense to spend over three-quarters of my salary on childcare?

 I was not enjoying work

 I worked for 11 years as a Business Analyst (well, take away 3 years spent on maternity leave, one with each of my children).
 Don’t get me wrong – the job suited me, and I owe a HUGE amount to this profession.
 I’ve learnt from it, not just on a professional level but also on a personal level.
 A HUGE amount.
 And I’ve met some incredible people over the years (including The Husband), who have literally become my family in the UK.
 Not to mention that it’s a good career to be in.